overture-stack/website/.dev/tech-debt.md

 ---

-Ego is discontinued, but the marketing side of the site still presents it as a current product: `constants/products.js` carries an `ego` entry with an icon and title, `constants/pages.js` exposes a `#ego` products anchor, `constants/external-links.js` has three Ego links, and `src/components/NavBar/MegaMenu/index.js` links `documentation/ego`.
-Keycloak is the current auth recommendation, so a page presenting Ego as a live option is actively misleading.
+Ego is discontinued, but it is still a product on the marketing pages: `constants/products.js` carries an `ego` entry with an icon and title, `constants/pages.js` exposes a `#ego` products anchor, and the homepage links to it (`src/pages/index.js:350`).
+Keycloak is the current auth recommendation, so presenting Ego as a live option is misleading.
+Phase 2 removed its documentation section, its megamenu entry, and its three link constants.
-fix: remove the product entry, the anchor, the three links, and the megamenu entry.
-The megamenu link is also covered by `roadmap.md` § Phase 2 (it redirects to the deployment guide's authorization page), so do that one in whichever lands first, not twice.
+fix: remove the product entry, the anchor, and the homepage tile, alongside the other retired products in the entry below.
 standalone: yes
-context: softeng conventions treat any live Ego reference as debt.
-The documentation section itself is not part of this entry: it goes with the rest of `markdown/documentation/` in phase 2.

----

-`constants/external-links.js` has three problems beyond the legacy documentation links that phase 2 replaces. `ARRANGER_LOCAL_LINK` is `https://localhost:8080`, which is both the wrong scheme for a local Arranger and a localhost link shipped on a public site. `OVERTURE_GITHUB_DISSCUSSION_LINK` is misspelled.
-And five constants (Arranger installation and updates, Ego updates, Maestro updates, Song docs) point at `https://www.overture.bio/documentation/...`, which phase 2 retires.
-fix: delete `ARRANGER_LOCAL_LINK` if nothing renders it, rename the misspelled constant, and repoint the five legacy documentation constants at their `docs.overture.bio` targets rather than root-relative paths, using the table in `roadmap.md` § Phase 2.
-standalone: no
-context: the five documentation constants are part of phase 2's link repointing; the localhost link and the typo are independent and can go any time.

 ---